 What is a Letter of Intent?

-A letter of intent to purchase a business, as the name implies, is a letter written by the buyer of a business to notify the seller that they intend to purchase their company and to outline the terms of the agreement under which they intend to proceed.
+A letter of intent to purchase a business, as the name implies, is written by the buyer of a business to notify the seller that they intend to purchase their company and to outline the terms of the agreement under which they intend to proceed.
 To protect both the buyer and seller, this agreement should outline everything about the potential sale, from the price to what will happen if the deal does not take place.

 Importance

 This document aims to provide the seller with an early indication of the buyer’s intention, outlining what they expect to achieve and how they plan on doing it.
 Additionally, it helps to avoid any last-minute deals when the parties are negotiating before a purchase is made.
-Letters of intent can be used for various kinds of business purchases like buyouts or acquisitions, mergers, joint ventures, etc.
+Letters of intent can be used for various kinds of business purchases, like buyouts or acquisitions, mergers, joint ventures, etc.

 Types of LOIs